jgomezcl/StepperTone/README.md

 # StepperTone
-An Arduino library to play tones using one or several stepper motors.
+An Arduino library to play tones using one or multiple stepper motors.

 The steppers must be driven by a driver with step/direction interface, such as the A4988 or the DRV8225.
 The code is based on the *micros()* and *millis()* functions.
 The code inside the *loop()* must be non-blocking.